octokit/plugin-rest-endpoint-methods.js/docs/actions/getRepoPermissions.md

 Gets the GitHub Actions permissions policy for a repository, including whether GitHub Actions is enabled and the actions and reusable workflows allowed to run in the repository.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `administration` repository permission to use this API.
+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.getRepoPermissions({